cdapio/cdap/cdap-docs/hydrator-manual/source/_includes/plugins/index.rst

     Shared Plugins <shared-plugins/index>
     Action Plugins <actions/index>
     Pre- and Post-run Plugins <pre-post-run/index>
-    Adding Third-Party Plugins <third-party>
-    Installing Plugins <installing>

 .. rubric:: Available Plugins

-Shipped with CDAP, these plugins (Hydrator Version |cdap-hydrator-version|) are available for creating ETL, data pipelines, and other applications.
+These plugins (from Hydrator Version |cdap-hydrator-version|) are shipped with CDAP, both in the SDK and Distributed CDAP:

 - :doc:`Batch Plugins <batch/index>`